fparaggio/maptastic/README.markdown

       <%= f.multi_input :latitude, :longitude, :as => :map, :zoom => 10 %>
     <% end %>

 Note that the map input expects two parameters - a latitude and longitude.
 The order is important.
-The option zoom is optional, which defines the size of initial map.
+The option zoom is optional, which defines the size of initial map, you can use a number,  or a symbol which can be one of [:world, :country, :state, :province, :city, :district] or the corresponding string.
+So it can also be:

-And also, I provide a new public function which can do the simple geocoding work.
-You can use this function in your js file:

-    MaptasticMap.findAddress(address)
+    <% semantic_form_for @venue do |f| %>
+      <%= f.multi_input :latitude, :longitude, :as => :map, :zoom => "country" %>
+    <% end %>

+This plugin provides simple geocoding feature.
+If your want to zoom the map according to the address fields in the form, you need to do like:

+    <% semantic_form_for @venue do |f| %>
+      <%= f.input :country, :geocoder => true %>
+      <%= f.input :city, :geocoder => true %>
+      <%= f.input :address, :geocoder => true %>
+    <% end %>

-This will set your map center to the address you queried, the parameter address can be any of string, like "China, Shanghai, People Square".
+The address string will be the combination of the fields value, like "China, Shanghai, People Square".
+After inputing text or select option on the fields,  it will set your map center to the address you queried.

 ## Development